 Our income tax provision includes the expected benefit of all deferred tax assets, including our net operating loss carryforwards.
-With few exceptions, our net operating loss carryforwards will expire from 2039 through 2042.
-After consideration of all evidence, both positive and negative, management has determined that no valuation allowance is required as of March 31, 2023 on the Company's U.S. federal or state deferred tax assets; however, a valuation allowance has been recorded as of March 31, 2023 on deferred tax assets associated with Canadian net operating loss carryforwards.
+With few exceptions, our U.S federal and state net operating loss carryforwards will expire from 2039 through 2042 and our foreign net operating losses will not expire.
+After consideration of all evidence, both positive and negative, management has determined that no valuation allowance is required at June 30, 2023 on the Company's U.S. federal or state deferred tax assets; however, a valuation allowance has been recorded at June 30, 2023 on deferred tax assets associated with Canadian, Spanish, Italian, German and Dutch net operating loss carryforwards.
+Utilization of the Company's net operating loss carryforwards is subject to limitation under Internal Revenue Code Section 382 and similar tax provisions in the foreign jurisdictions in which we operate.

 As presented in the income tax reconciliation above, the tax provision recognized on the condensed consolidated statements of income and comprehensive income was impacted by state taxes, non-deductible officer compensation and share-based compensation tax benefits, and foreign tax rates applicable to the Company's foreign subsidiaries that are higher or lower than the U.S. statutory rate.
-Our effective state tax rate for the three months ended March 31, 2023 was higher than our effective state tax rate for the three months ended March 31, 2022.
-The increase in our effective state tax rate is primarily a result of revenue from La Nacional earned during the three months ended March 31, 2023 which is sourced to states with relatively higher tax rates.
+Our effective state tax rate for the three and six months ended June 30, 2023 was higher than our effective state tax rate for the three and six ended June 30, 2022.
+The increase in our effective state tax rate is primarily a result of revenue from La Nacional earned during the three and six months ended June 30, 2023 which is sourced to states with relatively higher tax rates and from increases in non-deductible officer expenses.